-Association members are subject to monthly assessments to provide funds for the Association's operating expenses and major repairs and replacements.
-Assessments receivable at the balance sheet date represent fees due from unit owners.
-The Association's policy is to retain legal counsel and place liens on the properties of homeowners whose assessments are significantly delinquent.
-Any excess assessments at year end are retained by the Association for use in the succeeding year.
-An allowance for uncollectible assessments is provided for delinquent accounts that management has determined to be questionable of collection.
+Association members are subject to monthly assessments to provide funds for the Association's operating expenses, maintenance, and repairs.
+Assessments and fees receivable at the balance sheet date represent fees due from unit owners.
+The Association's policy is to retain legal counsel for collection of assessments that are several months delinquent.
+Any excess assessments at year-end are retained by the Association for use in future years.